My other interests, besides the ones featured prominently here, include:

 While I have a 500-page website devoted to aviation and WW2, that’s somewhat accidental.
-That is, I happened to be reading about that topic in the late Nineties, when I thought it would be cool to have my own website.
+That is, aviation history has not been a primary lifelong interest for em.
+I merely happened to be studying about that topic in the late Nineties, when I thought it would be cool to have my own website.

-I’m interested in internet technology and Linux, running all my own PCs on Linux, as well as maintaining the dedicated server fro acepilots.com
+I’m interested in internet technology and Linux, running all my own PCs on Linux, as well as maintaining the dedicated server for acepilots.com

 Science and Evolution

 I went through a brief phase on Science, Biology, and Evolution.
 “Creationist Morons” particularly annoy me, perhaps because I was raised as one of them – a Jehovah’s Witness.

 My interest in biology and evolution also blends into the topic of Nature and Hiking.

 Sports?
 The Winter Olympics and top-level soccer (the World Cup, the U.S. Men’s National Team, English Premier League, European Champions’ League).
 I’ve watched some baseball in my time, and, of course, never miss the Super Bowl.
 Coaching youth soccer.
 When my kids were young, I coached their soccer teams – what a great experience.

 Shakespeare.
 Jazz Music.
 Foreign films – esp.
 Akira Kurosawa.
 Stamp collecting.
 Legos.
 Running.